 4.1 Rainfall deviation

 The rainfall received during 2018 in all the blocks and the per cent rainfall deviation from the normal annual rainfall of respective blocks of Bolangir district were estimated and categorised as normal to scanty based on IMD classification.
-Severe deficit was noticed in Agalpur and Belpada block with -43% and -41% deviation in annual rainfall from normal respectively (Table 6).
-Loisingha, Muribahal, Turekela were under deficit rainfall category exceeding deficiency more than -25% whereas, in rest of the blocks the rainfall was normal.
+Severe deficit was noticed in Agalpur and Belpada blocks with -43% and -41% deviation in annual rainfall from normal, respectively (Table 6).
+Loisingha, Muribahal, and Turekela were under the deficit rainfall category, exceeding the deficiency by more than -25% whereas in the rest of the blocks, the rainfall was normal.

 Table 6: Annual rainfall deviation